google/dawn/docs/dawn/features/adapter_options.md

 When discovering adapters on the GLES backend, Dawn uses the provided `RequestAdapterOptionsGetGLProc::getProc` method to load GL procs. `RequestAdapterOptionsGetGLProc::display` indicates the EGLDisplay on which to create an adapter.
 If `display` is `EGL_NO_DISPLAY`, the current display will be used.
 This extension struct does nothing on other backends.

+### `RequestAdapterOptionsAngleVirtualizationGroup`

+When dawn runs on top of angle, you can set angleVirtualizationGroup to a virtualization group number to be used with EGL_ANGLE_context_virtualization extensions.
+If this struct isn't provided, the EGL_DONT_CARE value is used.

 ### `RequestAdapterOptionsLUID`

 When discovering adapters on D3D11 and D3D12, Dawn only discovers adapters matching the provided `RequestAdapterOptionsLUID::adapterLUID`.
 This extension struct does nothing on other backends.